« View All Posts

 Well, that’s not necessarily correct.

 RetroFoam of Michigan has more than 20 years of experience insulating thousands of attics across the Lower Peninsula.
-With that experience comes the knowledge of how to insulate an attic in a way that keeps your home comfortable and running more energy efficient while saving you money.
+With that experience comes the knowledge of how to insulate an attic in a way that keeps your home comfortable and running more energy efficiently while saving you money.

 Here's everything you need to know about spray foam attic insulation and how it affects your roof.